 Backdoor Flush Draw

-to put money into the pot.
-Only used for the first person who does it during a betting round; the others either "call" or "raise."
+To put chips into the pot.
+Only used for the first such action during a betting round; the others may either "call", "fold" or "raise."

 Bet and Fold

-When the player sitting in the big blind position hits a good flop or wins a hand despite holding bad cards.
+When the player in the big blind position hits a good flop or wins a hand despite holding bad cards.
 This is because, with chips already in the pot, the big blind is more likely to see a flop holding poor cards than any other position.

 A nickname for AK.

-A poker game where the players have no skill, or perhaps a tournament where the blinds increase too quickly, meaning players are generally relying on luck to win any given hand.
+Derogatory term for a poker game where the players have no skill, or perhaps a tournament where the blinds increase too quickly, meaning players are generally relying on luck to win any given hand.

-a card that didn't help you (often: and didn't help anyone else)
+A card that didn't help you (and likely didn't help anyone else).

-1. The amount of money that is put into the pot before the cards are dealt, "I raised from the button, hoping to steal the blinds."
+1. The small and big blinds that are put into the pot before the cards are dealt, "I raised from the button, hoping to steal the blinds"

-3. Also used to refer to the relative position (which is almost the first two after the dealer), "I don't play QJo from the blinds."
+3. The relative position (which is always the first two after the dealer), "I don't play QJo from the blinds"

-the shared cards in Hold'em and Omaha, e.g. the flop, turn, and river. "the board paired, giving me a full house against his flush."
+The shared community cards in Hold'em and Omaha, e.g. the flop, turn, and river. "the board paired, giving me a full house against his flush"

 A computer program that plays poker online with little or no assistance from a person.

-A pair with the lowest card on the flop.
+A pair using the lowest card on the flop.

 A forced bet in stud games.

-2. Refers to how many times a player has bought re-entry into a tournament, via rebuys or re-entries.
+2. Refers to how many times a player has bought into a tournament, via rebuys or re-entries.

 The top card that is discarded from the deck before dealing any community cards is referred to as the burn card and is discarded to safeguard against players accidentally seeing the top card.